<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/687dc9bf82d20d2f13ca150c/1773289815047-TRU7WJ6MLNQLNW9R8DD0/coastal+seagulls.jpg</image:loc>

-<image:title>Glow Journal - Glow Journal by Avian Glow - Mindfulness Practice Inspired by Birds: Sandpiper Footprint Practice</image:title>
+<image:title>Glow Journal - The Spiritual Language of Birds: How the Coast Communicates with Us&lt;/span&gt; - Mindfulness Practice Inspired by Birds: Sandpiper Footprint Practice</image:title>

 <image:caption>Shorebirds like sandpipers leave tiny prints behind them.
 These prints are delicate and always moving forward.
 Try this: Go for a short walk, even if it’s just around your home.
 With each step imagine you’re making footprints in the sand.
 Let this remind you: not everything needs to be carried.
 Some moments pass.
 Some feelings wash away.
 Moments become memories.
 Just like the tide, you can release what isn’t needed.</image:caption>